root-project/root/tree/ntuple/v7/doc/specifications.md

 The array size `N` is stored in the meta-data of the parent field.
-In other words, you should find two field descriptions for each `std::array<T, N>`: one has `flags == 0x0001` for reptition, purely for meta data purpose, the other one being a field corresponding to type `T` and column pointing to the second field.
+In other words, you should find two field descriptions for each `std::array<T, N>`: one has `flags == 0x0001` for reptition, purely for meta data purpose, the other one being a field corresponding to type `T` and column records only pointing to the second field.

 Multi-dimensional arrays of the form `T[N][M]...` are currently not supported.